 Inoculated Legumes and Revegetation/Roadside Plantings

-Principal Investigator(s):Peter Graham, Professor, Soil, Water & Climate
+Principal Investigator(s):Peter Graham, Former Professor, Soil, Water & Climate

 Project summary:This study builds on earlier work to identify inoculant-quality rhizobia and inoculation practices for mixed prairie legumes used in revegetation and roadside plantings.
 It examines the benefits from inoculation for the legumes used in such plantings, and how inoculation in the prairie setting influences nodulation, nitrogen fixation and growth of both legume species and non-legumes.
 It also examines how inoculation influences mycorrhizae and other beneficial rhizosphere organisms.
 Specific objectives include: (1) to evaluate the role of inoculated legumes in the productivity and health of revegetated and roadside plantings; and, (2) to study population changes over time among the organisms associated with inoculated and uninoculated prairie legumes in roadside and revegetation plantings.